Characterizations of $H^1$ and Fefferman-Stein decompositions of ${\rm BMO}$ functions by systems of singular integrals in the Dunkl setting: Introduction

-In order to prove Theorem \ref{teo:main_1} we apply ideas of Uchiyama \cite{Uchiyama} which in some sense inverse the order.
-First we prove a counterpart of the Fefferman-Stein decomposition of compactly supported ${\rm BMO}(\mathbf{X})$ functions which is stated below as our second main result.
+{The proof of the characterization of the classical $H^1(\mathbb R^N)$ spaces by the systems of singular integrals presented in~\cite{Uchiyama} does not rely on any variant of subharmonic majorization approach, but on complex, carefully considered, multi-step inductive constructions of various functions.} So, to prove Theorem \ref{teo:main_1} we apply the ideas of Uchiyama \cite{Uchiyama} which in some sense inverse the order.
+First we give a detailed and self-contained proof of a counterpart of the Fefferman-Stein decomposition of compactly supported ${\rm BMO}(\mathbf{X})$ functions which is stated below as our second main result.